hunterbury/notesapp/README.md

 # Notes App

-This is a single-page app that uses React for the front-end and Django Rest Framework for the back-end.
+This is a full-stack web app that allows users to create, read, update and delete notes.
+I built a RESTful API that serves data to a single-page React front-end with stateful components and hooks.
 ## Tech Stack

 **Client:** React, CSS, HTML